david-schaller/AsymmeTree/README.md

 It is recommended to apply the rate assignment to the true gene tree that still contains loss events.
 Note that the rates are used to manipulate the `dist` attributes in the gene tree and not returned explicitly.

-The function `simulate_gene_trees(S)` combines the simulation of dated gene trees and the rate assignment into one step.
+The function `gene_trees(S)` combines the simulation of dated gene trees and the rate assignment into one step.
 It returns a `list` of gene trees that shared the same rate factors for the branches in the species tree (autocorrelation factors) in the rate assignment procedure.
 Moreover, a distribution for the base rate (assigned the planted edge of the gene tree) and for the event rates can be specified with the parameters `base_rate`, `dupl_rate`, `loss_rate`, and `hgt_rate`.
 For available distributions and their syntax see below.